S-7mza/project-predictive-template/web/README.md

-# Dashboard Project Playbook Web UI
+# Predictive Analysis Project Playbook Web UI

-This `web/` folder contains a static, modern web interface that acts as the single reference to manage the dashboard project end-to-end.
+This `web/` folder contains a static, modern web interface that acts as the single reference to manage the predictive analysis / machine learning project end-to-end.

 ## Features